Vory: Career

 In August 2018, Hollins signed to Capitol Records and Electric Feel Management and released his debut EP, Lucky Me.
 He guest featured on Rich the Kid's song "Ring Ring" from his second studio album The World Is Yours 2, which was released on March 22, 2019; Hollins released his single, "You Got It" on the same day.
 In June 2020, he signed to a joint venture with Meek Mill's Dream Chasers Records and released an eponymous extended play in January of that year.
 The following year, Hollins made three guest appearances on Kanye West's tenth studio album Donda (2021) — on the tracks "God Breathed", "Jonah", and "No Child Left Behind".
 He would also contribute on the album's sequel, Donda 2 (2022), providing sole vocals on the track "Lord Lift Me Up".
 Donda 2 would be released onto streaming services in April 2025, with one of five new tracks, "Jesse", crediting Hollins as a co-writer.

 In April 2022, Hollins guest featured alongside Polo G on the song "Changed On Me" from rapper Fivio Foreign's debut album, B.I.B.L.E..
 In June of that year, Hollins released his debut album, Lost Souls, featuring guest appearances from Kanye West, Nav, Beam, and Yung Bleu, among others.
 In October of that year, he co-wrote the hit song "Forever" for Lil Baby and Fridayy.

-Personal life

-In February 2024, security camera footage of Vory was leaked, in which he threatened to kill his girlfriend.
-Following this, label boss Meek Mill immediately dissociated with the singer and terminated his recording contract, deeming that he has a "mental problem."
+In February 2024, security camera footage of Vory was leaked in which he threatened to kill his girlfriend.
+Following this, label boss Meek Mill immediately disassociated with the singer and terminated his recording contract, stating that he has a "mental problem."